-In this state, the cow mobilises large quantities of body fat but cannot convert this to energy through the usual pathways.
+In early lactation, all cows are in a state of negative energy balance; however, the magnitude of this can vary.
+While in a negative energy balance the cow will mobilise body fat but cannot convert this to energy through the usual pathways.
 Instead, ketone bodies are produced which in small amounts can be used by the cow for energy.

 Types of Ketosis